SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 ### Internal remote first synchronous teams

 So with remote first teams there are two main operating workflows that start to emerge, synchronous and asynchronous.
 With synchronous teams, although the team is physically separated, they work and communicate in a synchronous way.
 They start and end the day at roughly the same times, take breaks at the same times and as the work flows round the team, they pass it to each other in a way where they are foccused on getting the work through the queues and out the other end.
 Most importantly they work as a team and wait for things to be finished before starting more work.
-The benefits of this is that we don't accidently get lots of work-in-progress and that a lot of the things that we know create good flow in co-located teams can be adopted virtually, things like remote pairing, remote stand-ups, plannings, demo's and retros can all be done together as a team using remote tools like Miro.
+The benefits of this is that they don't accidently get lots of work-in-progress and that a lot of the things that we know create good flow in co-located teams can be adopted virtually, things like remote pairing, remote stand-ups, plannings, demo's and retros can all be done together as a team using remote tools like Miro.

 #### Pros
 * Less accidental WIP & more focussed work finished
 * Team can take advantage of practices like remote pairing & online meetings
 * Members feels more connected and bond better as a team